RajuMachupalli/TCL_Workshop/README.md

 ![image](https://github.com/RajuMachupalli/TCL_Workshop/assets/52839597/7a0ad8d1-88e4-4ba9-b111-db3255d0c3a0)

-## Create Design constrainst for Yosys
+## Create Design constrainst for Yosys ##
 1. ### Create variables ###
-  Create a variable that points to the files present in the input .csv file.
-Read the first column of .csv and create variable name without space, assign column as value to variable.
+  The inputs for tool is in .csv file, we need to create a variable that points to the files or directories.
+Read the first column of .csv and create variable name without space, assign second column data as value to the variables.
   ![image](https://github.com/RajuMachupalli/TCL_Workshop/assets/52839597/fc3f0713-4892-4e68-b4e8-0426fefa8f41)

-2. ### Check files/directory existance ###
+2. ### Check files/directory validity ###
   Check the files or directory existance in at the location, if no file exit the program  produce error, if no directory then create an empty directory.

   ![image](https://github.com/RajuMachupalli/TCL_Workshop/assets/52839597/b47e2d9a-7a09-45e5-8afe-f92dd197db98)